We may earn income from links in this post. Please read this Disclosure for details.

 While it might not be the most typical tourist attraction, a Turkish hammam or hamam is a unique cultural experience well worth adding to your bucket list of things to do in Bodrum.

-This public bathing ritual begins with the bather soaking in a steam room, sauna or pool.
+This famous Turkish ritual begins with the bather soaking in a steam room, sauna or pool.
 A hammam attendant then rinses, vigorously exfoliates and massages your entire body with a foam scrub.
 The scrub is then followed by a massage with oil, a face mask and rest in the tiled hamam sipping tea or water.
 The entire process takes 1.5 to 2 hours.

 It’s more of a deep cleansing ritual rather than a relaxation ritual so don’t expect to drift off to sleep.
 Rather, you’ll come away invigorated.
 Your skin will be glowing, rid of impurities and dead skin, and your muscles fully relaxed.

-Bitez Hamam (highly rated among first-time visitors), Bardakci Hammam (historic), Queen Hamman and Sensum Spa are just a few of the many hammams in Bodrum worth checking out.
+Bitez Hamam (highly rated among first-time visitors), Bardakci Hammam (historic), Queen Hamman and Sensum Spa are just a few of the many hammams in Bodrum.

 Cost of Traditional Turkish Bath at Bitez Hamam: Private sauna, Turkish bath, full body scrub, hair wash, full body massage with soap, face mask, tea and water.
 30 Euros or with full body oil massage 55 Euros